L&S Student Assistant Appointment Letter Templates

 Project/Program Assistant Letter Templates:

-Most PAs are moving to non-exempt roles.
-If you have a PA that has another appointment (such as TA) which maintains their status as exempt, please send the appointment details (both appointment UDDS, title, dates, percent etc), along with a draft of the appropriate exempt PA letter to your STS/SA HR Rep BEFORE appointing the student.
+Most PAs are moving to non-exempt FLSA status.
+If you have a PA that has another appointment (such as TA or LSA) which maintains their status as exempt, please send the appointment details (both appointment UDDS, title, dates, percent etc), along with a draft of the appropriate exempt PA letter to your STS/SA HR Rep BEFORE appointing the student.